 The employer must adhere to the California Family Rights Act (CFRA).
 These provisions involve pregnant employees in the state of California.
 Most of all, they mandate that the woman can have up to 12 weeks of leave following childbirth.
 So if disabled by pregnancy or medical conditions, she gets four months to leave from work.
 The FMLA is another protection from employee pregnancy discrimination.
 Under the CFRA, leave for the birth of an infant includes one of three elements:

 Whether the employer has 50 or more employees within a 75-mile radius.

-- The employee worked over 1250 hours in the prior 12 months preceding the first day.
+The employee worked over 1250 hours in the prior 12 months preceding the first day.
 And this is the date of their leave or pregnancy disability leave.

-- The other is whether the employee has been in the service of the California employer for over one year.
+The other is whether the employee has been in the service of the California employer for over one year.